 The IRP is part of a new federal initiative.
 This program aims to support groups who are tackling pressing issues (cultural, social, and environmental) within the community.
 Over the next 10 years it will provide nearly $8 billion in funding.

 In Windsor Essex, Lambton and Kent counties, funding is awarded through the Windsor Essex Community Foundation.
 The first round of grants saw over 30 applications.
 The foundation awarded a total of $190,000.
 COOK-UP received $15,000.

 COOK-UP joined The Accelerator in 2019.
 The social enterprise aims to serve marginalized community members.
-Working primarily with refugee women and women of colour, they help clients launch food-based businesses.
+Working primarily with women of colour, they help clients launch food-based businesses.

 Buhariwalla and Linton have big plans for their funding.
 Among them are building a kitchen within The Accelerator building.